Brian Hope-Taylor: Biography

 During the 1960s, Hope-Taylor was recruited by Anglia Television to write and present two successful archaeological series, Who were the British?
 (1966) and The Lost Centuries (1968), the former of which was nominated for a BAFTA award.
 He also made a one-off special, The Fight for York Minster (1967), an excursion into the domain of campaigning journalism – in which he emphasised to the British public the historical and cultural value of restoring the Minster.
 The new medium of television was one which, in the words of his director and producer, Hope-Taylor 'embraced with consummate ease'.

 Hope-Taylor resigned his position in Cambridge in 1976 and moved up north, to live in Wooler, Northumberland – close to the Yeavering site that had been the subject of his thesis – where he was cared for in ill health by old friends Vera and Lionel Rutherford.
 Back to health, he returned to Cambridge in 1981, planning to renew old acquaintances and pursue further archeological discoveries.

-He died in 2001, some twenty years after his last publication appeared.
+He died on 12 January 2001 in Cambridge, some twenty years after his last publication appeared.
 This attempted to defend his position that the remains he had excavated on Doon Hill were Early Medieval, but it is now clear that there is nothing of that period represented on this site.
 The remains are in fact of Early Neolithic date, over four thousand years earlier than in his interpretation.
 New excavations at Yeavering led by Professor Sarah Semple of Durham University also indicate that some of the buildings he identified there, notably in the terminals of the Great Enclosure, are also problematic.